benetis/dolos/README.md

 require 'dolos_common_parsers/common_parsers'

 include Dolos
+# frozen_string_literal: true
+require_relative 'dolos'
+require_relative 'dolos_common_parsers/common_parsers'

+include Dolos

 # Include common parsers
-# In future this can be more structured,
-# moved them to separate module to prevent breaking changes
+# In future this can be more structured, moved them to separate module to prevent breaking changes
 include Dolos::CommonParsers

 # Library usage example
 # Parse out a name and address from a letter
-# For higher difficulty, we will not split this into multiple lines,
-# but instead parse it all at once
+# For higher difficulty, we will not split this into multiple lines, but instead parse it all at once
 letter = <<-LETTER
         Mr. Vardeniui Pavardeniui
         AB „Lietuvos Paštas“